ngabrielaxej/Stormevents_Damage_Prediction/README.md

 ## 🧠 Overview

-This project is part of an **LMU Data Science industry collaboration**, focusing on developing a predictive model for estimating damages from natural disaster events.
+This project focuses on developing a predictive model for estimating damages from natural disaster events.
 We combine:
 - **Tabular features:** location, date, event type, intensity
 - **Text features:** event narratives describing causes and consequences